1. Immigration Lawyer Consultation Washington D.C. - Case Background and Initial Assessment

 We highlighted statutory bases for overcoming inadmissibility and created a neatly indexed package to assist consular review.

-3. Immigration lawyer consultation Washington D.C. – Consular Interview Simulation
+3. Immigration Lawyer Consultation Washington D.C. – Consular Interview Simulation

 We conducted a mock interview mirroring typical Washington-based adjudication patterns in our Immigration lawyer consultation.